Jkelley7399/Project-1-Group-3/README.md

 Jackson Kelley
 Fumi Ogundare

+# Project Overview:

+Our team has developed a comprehensive Soccer Club Management System aimed at enhancing the club's efficiency, performance, and reputation across various facets, including player management, team operations, financial tracking, facility utilization, community engagement, fan interaction, and marketing activities.
+This system serves as a robust tool for decision-making, resource allocation, and strategic planning within the organization.

 # The Data Model:

 ![image](https://github.com/Jkelley7399/Project-1-Group-3/assets/158102955/047d877d-afe8-412c-ab97-93e59a613fca)

 This data model facilitates the efficient management of all aspects of the club, including player performance, team operations, financial management, facility utilization, community engagement, fan interaction, and marketing activities.
 It allows for better decision-making, resource allocation, and strategic planning to enhance the overall performance and reputation of the club.

+# Relationships:

+# Players:

+Players to Players_has_Matches: This shows a many-to-many relationship via an associative entity, meaning that players can participate in many matches, and each match can involve many players.

+Players to Medical Records: a one-to-one relationship, as each player would have a unique medical record.

+Players to Scouting and Recruitment: a one-to-many relationship, as each scout can be linked to many players.

+# Matches:

+Matches to Players_has_Matches: Many-to-many with players, as explained earlier.

+Matches to Team Finances: A one-to-many relationship where one match can be related to multiple financial records.

+Matches to Fan Engagement: a one-to-many relationship; one match could have multiple fan engagement activities.

+Matches to marketing and Promotions_has_Matches: A many-to-many relationship with marketing and promotions campaigns.

+Matches to Coaching Staff_has_Matches: This implies that coaching staff can be associated with many matches and vice versa, hence a many-to-many relationship.

+# Coaching Staff to Coaching Staff_has_Matches:

+Many-to-many relationships, as explained earlier.

+# Facilities:

+Facilities to Matches: a one-to-many relationship, indicating that one facility can host multiple matches.

+Facilities to marketing and Promotions_has_Matches: Indicates a many-to-many relationship through the associative entity.

+# marketing and Promotions:

+# marketing and Promotions to marketing and Promotions_has_Matches:

+Many-to-many relationship as mentioned.

+# Scouting and Recruitment:

+Scouting and Recruitment to Players: As mentioned before, a one-to-many relationship.

+# Youth Academy:

+Youth Academy to Players: Suggesting that players can be a part of a youth academy, a one-to-many relationship.

 # Data Dictionary: